grantwinney/blog/content/posts/raspberry-pi-simon-game-clone/index.md

 summary: Let's recreate the Simon game of the 1980s using a Raspberry Pi and Sonic Pi!
 tags:
-- Raspberry PI
+- raspberry-pi
-- Sonic Pi
+- sonic-pi
-- Retro
+- retro
-- Coding
+- coding
-- Python
+- python
 title: A Simon Game Clone for the Raspberry Pi
 aliases:
 - /creating-a-simon-game-clone-on-the-raspberry-pi